eNMS-automation/eNMS/docs/events/rest_api.rst

 eNMS has a ReST API allowing to:

-- run an already created Service instance or a Workflow
 - make sure eNMS is alive
+- create, update or delete an instance or a list of instances
-- retrieve a device
+- run a Service or a Workflow
-- delete a device
+- schedule a task
 - retrieve the current configuration of an device
-- create a device
-- update a device
 - retrieve a list of devices matching a specific set of parameters
 - initiate a database backup or restore (also used for version upgrade migration)
 - initiate a device inventory bulk import or export